TritonDataCenter/rfd/rfd/0158/README.md

 belongs_to_type | String     | Type of triton object the AIP is pointing to e.g. "Instance" (Optional) owner_uuid      | UUID       | UUID of the owner

+##### DetachAIP (POST /:login/aips/:id?detach=true)

+Remove an AIP from active use, but still keep it available for the user specified in `:login`.
+This primitive takes no inputs, and returns nothing.

 ##### UpdateAIP (PUT /:login/aips/:id)

 Assign an AIP to an instance.
 If you don't pass in the optional private-ip the